aroberge/reeborg-world-creation/teaching_py/why-repeat.md

     do_something(item)   # this can be an arbitrary code block
 ```

-It is a powerful pattern which is definitely one of Python's strength.
+It is a powerful pattern which is definitely one of Python's strengths.
 It also needs to be understood before introducing the very useful list comprehensions and generator expressions in Python.

 ### While or until a condition is met